samuelkim314/DeepBO/README.md

 # Deep Bayesian Optimization for Problems with High-Dimensional Structure

-This library is the official repository for the following paper.
+This branch contains all of the other comparison experiments for the paper below.
 If you use any of this code, please cite:

 Kim, S., Lu, P. Y., Loh, C., Smith, J., Snoek, J., & Soljačić, M. (2021).
 Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure. *arXiv preprint arXiv:2104.11667.*